vzakharov/finn/dont_build_your_own/dictatorship/01_introduction.md

 ---
-title: (Don't) Build Your Own Dictatorship
+title: (Don’t) Build Your Own Dictatorship
 subtitle: A (no-)nonsense guide to power grabs, propaganda, and the occasional moustache
 ---